cscart/docs/en/user_guide/payment_methods/paypal_commerce_platform.rst

        :align: center
        :alt: Connecting with paypal in the vendor's settings

 #.
-You’ll be taken to the PayPal website.
+You'll be taken to the PayPal website.
 Follow the instructions there to connect your account to the marketplace.
 This will allow you to receive money from orders to your PayPal account without the need to request its withdrawal from the marketplace owner.

 #.
-After you have done everything on the PayPal’s side, you will be redirected back to your store.
+After you have done everything on the PayPal's side, you will be redirected back to your store.

 #.
 Click the **Save** button.